Manish7089/Python/README.md

 # Python
-This all code is written by MANISH BALA runs all code in pycharme.
+This all code is written by MANISH BALA and runs the all code in pycharme.